-Samsung exec: Galaxy S III sales expected to surpass 30 million units this yearAlex Wagner - Deputy Managing Editor, News Desk
+Samsung exec: Galaxy S III sales expected to surpass 30 million units this yearAlex Wagner - Editorial Director of News and Content

 Samsung's Galaxy S III may have recently hit the 20 million sold mark, but one company executive has revealed that he expects the device to hit another milestone before the year is done.
 J.K.
 Shin, head of Samsung's mobile arm, has told the Yonhap News Agency that he expects sales of the Galaxy S III to reach 30 million before the end of 2012.
 The S III isn't the only device that Shin has high expectations for, as he went on to say that the Galaxy Note II is likely to double the sales figures of its predecessor, which has sold over 10 million units.